asciamanna/asciamanna.github.io/_drafts/finding-and-replacing-text-in-vim.md

 tags: [vim]
 ---

 I've used vi/vim sporadically for the last 20 years.
 Early in my career vim was my editor of choice for writing C++ and Java programs (back in the early days of Java before there were decent Java IDEs).
-These days I find myself using vim much less often while I prefer using IDEs.
-Taking advantage of things like automated refactoring tools and other such benefits of modern IDEs makes me much more productive.
-However, at times I still like to use vim.
-As far as text editors go it is amazingly powerful and gets a bad rap as being unapproachable and overly complex.
+These days I find myself using vim much less often; preferring the advantages I get by using IDEs.
+Taking advantage of things like automated refactoring tools and other benefits of modern IDEs makes me much more productive.
+However, at times I still like to use vim, whether it is for text editing or working in a language that lacks a really fantastic IDE.
+As far as text editors go vim is amazingly powerful and gets a bad rap as being unapproachable and overly complex.
 In this post I want to talk a bit about how to find and replace text using vim.
 <!--more-->

 ##The Slash and Dot Commands